UofTChem-Teaching/testthatChem/README.md

 	install.packages("devtools")
 	devtools::install_github("UofTChem-Teaching/testthatChem")

-#### *If you are using Jupyter Notebook, sometimes you need to use the following command to install packages.
+#### *If you are using Jupyter Notebook, sometimes you need to use the following command to install packages
 	install.packages("devtools", dependencies = TRUE)
 #### *When prompt: "Enter one or more numbers, or an empty line to skip updates:" Please input **1** for All